* CEO and founder quits

 * Says to take action against company

-The hearing was to address more than 20 charges against Smith, including potential "gross misconduct" for approving bonuses and pay rises for himself that were not recommended by the board, the company said.
+It said on Monday the suspension was based on more than 20charges against Smith including potential "gross misconduct" and"dishonesty" for approving bonuses and pay rises for himselfthat were not recommended by the board.

 The charges also allege Smith may have taken loans or otherfinancial assistance from the company without proper approval,and had 45 people on the company's books who were not actualemployees and were paid on his behalf.

 The company said Smith planned legal action against it,which it planned to defend.

 Shares of Cipla Medpro were up 4 percent on the news.(Reporting by David Dolan)